Find the interval of convergence for the Taylor series for f(x)=s... | Study Prep in Pearson+

 Multiple Choice

-Find the interval of convergence for the Taylor series for f(x)=sinx centered at x=2π.
+Find the interval of convergence for the Taylor series for centered at .

 A